featurestorebook/mlfs-book/README.md

 The batch inference process generates predictions step by step using weather data and historical values.
 For each new prediction, the model uses it as lagged input to forecast the next timestamp.

-Air quality data typically shows time series correlations, meaning that today's air quality can influence the air quality in the following days.
+### Result
 By including these lagged features, the model can capture such time dependencies and improve prediction accuracy.

 | | Without Lagged Features | With Lagged Features |
 |---|---|---|